COVID-19: Frequently Asked Questions

 What happens when I get to Singapore?

 Once you return to Singapore you will need to undertake a Stay Home Notice (SHN = quarantine).
-Travellers from Austrlia will undertake a COVID-19 test on arrival and must quarantine until the outcome of the test is known, usually the next day.
+Travellers from Australia will undertake a COVID-19 test on arrival and must quarantine until the outcome of the test is known, usually the next day.
 Quarantine can be undertaken in your own home.
+The only exception is for travellers from NSW, who must complete a seven day SHN.

-Where can I get the latatest information on Singapore travel advice?
+Where can I get the latest information on Singapore travel advice?

 The Australian High Commission recommends that all Australian citizens overseas subscribe to Smartraveller which can be done here.